 India – the yogi pilgrimage.
-As a yoga teacher it seemed only right that I should travel to India, to go where those before me had gone before and to experience the practice in the place in which many people believe to be the home of yoga.
+After all this time, it seemed only right that I should travel to India, to go where those before me had gone before and to experience the practice in the place in which many people believe to be the home of yoga.

 Is there a particular place in India a yogi should travel?
 Many would say yes.
-As an Ashtanga practitioner, maybe the place to be is Mysore to practice under Pattabhi Jois’s lineage.
-To develop my spiritual practice, perhaps it should be Rishikesh, at the foot of the Himalayas, surrounded my mysticism.
+As an Ashtanga practitioner, maybe the place to be is Mysore to practice in line with a particular lineage.
+To develop my spiritual practice, perhaps it should be Rishikesh, at the foot of the Himalayas, surrounded by mysticism.
 I chose neither of these places (although, trust me I will be returning).
 Instead I chose Goa.
 The beach.
 Maybe the tourist yoga.
 Could I still have a yogic experience in a place where I could also eat french fries and easily track down iced coffee?
 Some might say no but I really beg to differ.

 On arrival into Mumbai I was immediately ripped off for my taxi, my Indian Rupees and even a banana.
 People were everywhere, noise was inescapable and I actually felt quite unsettled.
 Every Indian person I spoke to about my trip either did not really know what yoga was or told me that they had heard that this form of exercise was very popular in the West for fitness.
 Was I even in the right country?